 Data and Algorithm Analysis

-As offered at VT (summer '24)
+As offered at VT (Summer '24)

-About the course
+About the Course

-This course emphasizes the understanding of data structures and algorithms from an analytical perspective rather than from an implementation standpoint.
-The concepts developed allow discussion of the efficiency of an algorithm and the comparison of two or more algorithms with respect to space and run-time requirements.
-Analytical methods are used to describe theoretical bounds as well as practical ones.
-In general, this course discusses paradigms for algorithm design, addresses the constraints that affect problem solvability, and defines the theory of NP-completeness as a means to understand intractable problems.
+This course emphasizes understanding data structures and algorithms from an analytical perspective rather than an implementation standpoint.
+The concepts developed in this course enable discussion of algorithm efficiency and allow comparisons between algorithms in terms of space and runtime requirements.
+Analytical methods are used to describe both theoretical and practical performance bounds.

 Course Outline